amirkdv/biseqt/README.md

 ## Genome assembly

 Overlap and layout graphs (i.e OLC minus consensus) can be calculated by methods provided in `assembly`.
+All graph processing is delegated to [igraph](http://igraph.org/python/).
 A weighted, DAG is built by seed expansion (see [Tuples Methods](#tuples)) on all pairs of sequences and the longest path is reported as the layout.
 Expansion is done by `assembly.OverlapBuilder` which uses a rolling window of small global alignments (see tuning parameters